researchpy/documentation/source/signrank_documentation.rst

-Signrank using Wide Structure Datasets
+Signrank using Wide Structured Datasets
 ---------------------------------------
 Since the test returns 3 data objects, this demonstration will assign each data object to variable.
 This is not required, but it makes the output look cleaner.